Scrapbook Titles and Sayings, Christmas

 • Wrap me up!!

-• Yes, (childs name) there is a Santa Claus!
+• Yes, [childs name] there is a Santa Claus!

-- Using the poem "A visit by St. Nick" by Clement Clark Moore commonly known as "The Night Before Christmas"-break the stands apart and illustrate with your family pictures and Christmas cards.
+-- Using the poem A visit by St. Nick by Clement Moore, commonly known as The Night Before Christmas - break the stanzas apart and illustrate with your family pictures and Christmas cards.